The Author & Director

 Lorraine has extensive ensemble and orchestral experience in Malaysia and in Australia.
 Lorraine is currently the Music Director of Musicreator Pty Ltd and co-ordinates instrumental programmes and runs string ensembles for some of Sydney’s most celebrated schools.
-Lorraine is also a council member on the Music Teacher's Association, MTA NSW, and is a chapter committee member on the Australian Strings Association, AUSTA NSW.
+Lorraine is also a member of the Music Teacher's Association, MTA NSW, and is a chapter vice president of the Australian Strings Association, AUSTA NSW.

 In her spare time, Lorraine enjoys traveling and occasionally giving motivational talks to youths when overseas.
 Lorraine also enjoys trying new food and spending time with her dog Tilly, who enjoys listening to string instruments.